 Searching for biomarkers that indicate disease has been a possibility with the introduction of DNA sequencing.
-While some companies are pursuing a blood-based approach known as the liquid biopsy, Owlstone measures volatile organic compounds within the breath that reflect metabolic processes taking place within a person's cells and tissues.
+While some companies are pursuing a blood-based approach known as the liquid biopsy, Owlstone measures volatile organic compounds within the breath that can reflect metabolic processes taking place within a person's cells and tissues.

 Having secured alliances with the Mayo Clinic and Imperial College London, in addition to setting up clinical trials with the NHS and the University of Warwick, Boyle is hoping to confirm that his breath diagnostic approach works — and is priced affordably.